 Time to process.

 I find that the best way to prepare preschoolers for the big change is to give them lots of time to process, and to start building a routine before the school year begins.
-So, if you have it for your old who usually gets up at eight but you know that they'll have to be on the road around eight during the school year, start making them up at seven every day, and explaining why.
+So, if you have a four year old who usually gets up at eight, but now you'll need to be on the way to school at 8 am during the school year, start waking them up at seven every day, and explaining why.